moondogeswap/moondoge-toolkit/README.md

 ## Packages

-- [moondoge-uikit](https://github.com/moondogeswap/moondoge-toolkit/tree/master/packages/moondoge-uikit) : React components used to build the Pancake UI
+- [moondoge-uikit](https://github.com/moondogeswap/moondoge-toolkit/tree/master/packages/moondoge-uikit) : React components used to build the MoonDoge UI
 - [eslint-config-moondoge](https://github.com/moondogeswap/moondoge-toolkit/tree/master/packages/eslint-config-moondoge) : An ESLint config for moondoge, with Typescript and Prettier support

 ## How to use